MinnPost/object-sync-for-salesforce/docs/mapping.md

     When a Salesforce object type that is already mapped to a WordPress object type has an event that is an active trigger (as defined above).

     - Create: if a new Salesforce item is created, it will attempt to `insert` or `upsert` it into WordPress.
-Upsert is used with the Prematch field defined above.
+Upsert is used with the Prematch field defined above (the Salesforce Key field is ignored on pull operations).
 You can expand how upserting works with several hooks, which are [documented](./extending-upsert.md).
     - Update: if there is already an object map between two objects, the plugin will attempt to update the out of date item.
     - Delete: if there is already an object map between two objects, the plugin will attempt to delete the remaining item.